codicis-dux/nvidia-GPU-monitor/README.md

 ## Overview

-GPU Monitor is a lightweight graphical monitoring tool for NVIDIA GPUs.

-It provides a real-time view of GPU resources while running applications or workloads, with a particular focus on LLM inference, development and benchmarking.
+It provides a real-time view of GPU resources and is particularly useful for:

-It can also be used for general GPU monitoring, including gaming.
+- LLM inference testing and development
+- GPU benchmarking
+- monitoring resource consumption during workloads
+- gaming
+- general GPU monitoring

 ## Features